open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-kafka-clients/index.md

 The main environment variables to be set are the following:

 - `OTEL_SERVICE_NAME`: specify the logical service name.
-This is really useful when using a tracing UI (i.e. Jaeger UI) for showing data.
+This is really useful when using a tracing UI (i.e. Jaeger UI) for showing data and it is recommended to set it.
 - `OTEL_TRACES_EXPORTER`: the list of exporters to be used for tracing.
 For example, by using `jaeger` you also need to have the corresponding dependency in the application.